jimporter/mopack/doc/reference/expressions.md

 mopack provides several variables that you can use within expressions in order to programmatically define how to resolve or use your dependencies.

+`symbols` <span class="subtitle">*availability*: everywhere</span>
+: A special dictionary variable whose key-value pairs are every defined variable.
+You can use this to refer to variables which may not be defined in certain contexts, such as `srcdir`.

 `cfgdir` <span class="subtitle">*availability*: everywhere</span>
 : The directory containing the current mopack configuration file.